Nistha4/Rise11tech/README.md

 <br> Used MongoDB Atlas for database connection
 <br>
 <br>
 Note: I have also put .env file on github as right now it doesn't contain any sensitive info
+<br> <i>used Node version 18.13.0 </i>